hirzi/Workshop/README.md

 	apt update
 	apt install git

-While we're at it, let's install a text editor too (vim nano).
+While we are at it, let's install a text editor too (vim nano).

 	apt-get install vim nano